 There are several types of space heaters available on the market, and each works in a slightly different way depending on the technology it uses.
 However, with the exception of infrared heaters, they all share one common principle: turning electricity into heat that warms up the air.

+Science Direct defines electric heating like this, “Electric Heating is a process in which electrical energy is converted to heat.”
 When you turn an electric space heater on, you allow an electric current to reach the unit’s components.
 As this current passes through an electric resistor, it’s transformed into heat, warming up heating coils inside the heater.

 What happens next will depend on the type of heater.
 Some units feature just the coils, in which case they simply radiate heat, gradually warming up the surrounding cold air.
-Certain types of heaters use ceramic plates or oil to ‘store’ the heat generated by electricity and stay hot for longer.
+Certain types of heaters use ceramic plates or oil to store the heat generated by electricity and stay hot for longer.

 Other designs feature a fan, which helps with air circulation.
 The fan draws in cold air from behind the heater, pushing it through the hot coils and blowing warm air as a result — much like a hairdryer would.